 Our projects and programmes range from traditional museum projects such as creating exhibitions to meeting twenty-first century needs by developing our social media:

-- #digiRDG - Town and Country - a digital participation and skills project with The Museum of English Rural Life, funded by Arts Council England.
+- #digiRDG - Town and Country - a digital participation and skills project with The Museum of English Rural Life, funded by Arts Council England, find out what we did on this blog by our project manager.

 - Happy Museum commissions - Revealing Reading's Hidden Histories and Where's Reading Heading (see film link below) were both supported by the Happy Museum to which we are an Affiliate Member.
 Research by local volunteers resulted in a series of popular history leaflets exploring the surprising heritage of Dee Park, Newtown and Oxford Road.
 This activity has been recognised beyond Reading.
 The Oxford Consultants for Social Inclusion noted recently that 'the project drew on alternative historical narratives of clay excavations, red brick heritage, manufacturing and recent social history to shape remarkable civic stories'.
 While ‘Where’s Reading Heading’, looking at the issues around a successful building a low carbon economy for the future while protecting the town’s environment.